-I am Sam Lessin, I work on Fin instrumenting and optimizing the future of work, invest as a partner at Slow and intern writing at The Information.
+I am Sam Lessin, I co-founded Fin instrumenting and optimizing the future of work, invest as a partner at Slow Ventures and intern writing at The Information.
 Before this i was vp of product at FB & built drop.io in brooklyn back in the day.
 You can follow me @lessin, or join my infrequently used mailing list

 ‘MrBeast’ Explains His Plans to Help YouTube Creators Raise Equity Finance (2021-03-24)

 A Q&A with Jimmy Donaldson, one of the most popular creators on YouTube under the name “MrBeast,” about his new company aimed at helping YouTube creators raise equity finance.